inventree/inventree-docs/docs/start/docker_prod.md

 #### Static and Media Files

 The sample docker-compose configuration outlined on this page uses nginx to serve static files and media files.
 If you change this configuration, you will need to ensure that static and media files are served correctly.

+!!! warning "Debug Warning"
-When running with `debug=False`, django *will not serve these files* - see the [django documentation](https://docs.djangoproject.com/en/dev/howto/static-files/).
+    When running with `debug=False`, django *will not serve static and media files* - refer to the [django documentation](https://docs.djangoproject.com/en/dev/howto/static-files/).

 #### Required Files

-The files required for this setup are provided with the InvenTree source, located in the `./docker/production` directory:
+The following files required for this setup are provided with the InvenTree source, located in the `./docker/production` directory:

 | Filename | Description |
 | --- | --- |